-The statute governing prosecution as an adult and extended juvenile jurisdiction would be amended to remove the option to designate a proceeding as an extended jurisdiction juvenile prosecution, and other statutes also would be amended to reflect the removal of extended iurisdiction iuvenile prosecution.
+The statute governing prosecution as an adult and extended juvenile jurisdiction would be amended to limit the option to designate a proceeding as an extended jurisdiction juvenile prosecution (EJJP) to cases involving an off-grid felony or a nondrug severity level 1 through 4 person felony.
+A provision placing the burden of proof on the juvenile to rebut EJJP in certain cases would be removed.
 The bill would replace a provision requiring good cause be shown to prosecute a juvenile as an adult with a requirement that the presumption that a juvenile is a juvenile be rebutted by a preponderance of the evidence.
 The age for adult prosecution of a juvenile would be raised from 12 to 14.
 The bill would remove existing presumptions that a juvenile is an adult based upon certain ages, crime severity levels, or other factors.
 Provisions allowing a juvenile to be bound over to the district judge where there is probable cause a felony has been committed and attaching authorization for prosecution as an adult to future prosecutions upon conviction would be removed.